Volkswagen Phaeton: Overview

-The Phaeton's platform, the Volkswagen Group D1 platform, was shared with the Bentley Continental GT and Bentley Flying Spur.
-Certain systems, such as the automatic transmission and some engines, are also shared with the Audi A8.
+The Phaeton used a special version of the Volkswagen D platform, designated D1.
+The D1 variant was shared with the Bentley Continental GT and Bentley Flying Spur, and was differentiated from the other D platform model, the Audi A8, by using all-steel construction, whereas the A8 continued to use the all-aluminum "Audi Space Frame" chassis.
+Certain systems, such as the automatic transmission and some engines, are shared with the A8.

 Compared to the Audi A8L 4.2 litre FSI quattro, the Phaeton is 545 lb heavier but is still competitive with the lighter A8 in most driving tests, due to the Phaeton's increased engine power (335 hp versus 330) and a shorter axle ratio (3.65:1 versus 3.32).
 However, the weight gives the Phaeton considerably worse acceleration and poorer fuel economy compared to the A8.

 The Phaeton had the longest wheelbase in the Volkswagen passenger car line.

 Features

 Development of the vehicle led to over one hundred individual patents specific to the Phaeton.
-Distinctive features include a draftless four zone climate system, and standard Torsen based 4motion four-wheel drive.
+Distinctive features include a draftless four zone climate system and standard Torsen based 4motion four-wheel drive.

-For high ride comfort, it introduced Adaptive Air Suspension with Continuous Damping Control (CDC)-(Skyhook suspension).
+For ride comfort, it introduced Adaptive Air Suspension with Continuous Damping Control (CDC)-(Skyhook suspension).
 The same suspension system, with firmer settings, was introduced in the technically similar Audi A8 in November 2002.

-First Volkswagen with radar adaptive cruise control: automatic distance regulator (ADR).
+The Phaeton was the first Volkswagen with radar adaptive cruise control: automatic distance regulator (ADR).
+Additionally, the 5.0 L V10 TDI engine option in Phaeton marked the first ever use of a V10 engine in a production sedan.

 Phaeton Lounge (2005)

 The Phaeton Lounge was a concept car based on a lengthened version of the Phaeton with seating for four (two pairs of seats facing each other) in the rear compartment.
 It features a W12 engine, a reinforced chassis, six speed Tiptronic automatic transmission, individual climate control for each passenger, front and rear wine coolers, a minibar, multi color mood lighting, a cigar humidor, two 17 inch monitors, DVD changer in the trunk, second DVD player in the rear cabin, and a Bluetooth enabled computer with a broadband connection.

-The vehicle was unveiled in 2005 Middle East International Motor Show.
+The vehicle was unveiled at the 2005 Middle East International Motor Show.